shashibuyakar/ansible-readlogs/README.md

 ## What this playbook does
 - Replaces empty microseconds lines with 0 ms
-- Runs a python script on remote hosts to calculate mean and standard deviation
+- Runs a python script on remote hosts to calculate mean and standard deviation of application timings
 - Returns the values as standard output like below
 ```bash
   TASK [readlog : Get stdout or stderr from the output]